Slippery Slope

 The structure of the slippery slope argument parallels that of the argument from waste:

-Slippery slope: Don’t get started, you won’t be able to stop!
+Slippery slope: Don’t start! if you do, you won’t be able to stop!

-Argument from waste: Since you started, you must go on!
+Argument from waste: Since you started, you must continue!

-The driving mechanisms invoked (often implicitly) on stage 4 can be very different:
+The driving mechanisms invoked (often implicitly) at level 3 can be very different:

 — Organic, causal:

-The slippery slope designation is metaphorical, and clearly illustrates the physical movement of an ever faster physical fall.
-One could also evoke a domino effect, where the first falling domino pushes the second, the significance of each falling domino becoming greater and greater.
+The slippery slope label is metaphorical, and clearly illustrates the physical movement of an ever-accelerating physical fall.
+One could also think of a domino effect, where the first domino to fall pushes the second domino down, and the importance of each falling domino becomes greater and greater.

-— Strategic: The key point is the attribution of bad intentions to the proponent.
-The opponent may consider (as in our example) that the proponent is well intentioned, and that his or her public goal is indeed the authentic goal, and that he or she does not see the potential extreme consequence in which this might result.
-In this case, the proponent is portrayed as a naive or idealistic arguer, who doesn’t see the consequences of what he or she is promoting, but nevertheless maintains his or her moral integrity.
-This development reflects Hedge’s recommendation, not to attribute to the adversary hidden and manipulative intentions (sixth rule for honorable controversy, S. Rules).
-Nonetheless, maybe with a polemical intent, the proponent might be framed as a Machiavellian character with the active intention of developing a gradualist strategy, with the manipulative intention of implementing step-by-step, the most extreme measure beginning with the relatively benign one; hashish would be the bait initiating a priming strategy.
-So, the opponent will cast upon the proponent a suspicion of private, ugly intentions, S. Motives and Reasons.
+— Strategic: Bad intentions can be attributed to the proponent.
+The opponent may admit (as he implicitly does in our example) that the proponent is well-intentioned, that her stated goal is indeed her authentic goal, and that she does not see the extreme consequence that could result, see motives and reasons.
+In this case, the proponent is portrayed as a naive or idealistic advocate, who doesn’t see the consequences of what she is advocating, but still maintains her moral integrity.
+This development reflects Hedge’s recommendation, not to attribute hidden and manipulative intentions to the adversary (sixth rule for honorable controversy, see rules §2.2).

 [1] Le Nouvel Observateur is a French weekly political and cultural newspaper.